Post-Discectomy Rehabilitation | Shift Spinal Health

 Shift Spinal Health · Adelaide

-A discectomy relieves the nerve compression — but the disc remains structurally vulnerable.
-What happens in the weeks and months after surgery has more influence on your long-term outcome than most surgeons will tell you.
+A discectomy relieves the nerve compression — but the disc can remain structurally vulnerable.
+What happens in the weeks and months after surgery can have a real influence on your long-term recovery, more than many people realise.

 Discectomy removes the herniated disc material pressing on your nerve.
-It does not repair the annular tear, restore disc height, rebuild the muscles that support your spine, or correct the movement patterns that contributed to the injury in the first place.
+It doesn't repair the annular tear, restore disc height, rebuild the muscles that support your spine, or change the movement patterns that may have contributed to the injury.

-Without structured rehabilitation, many patients return to the same activities, with the same postural habits and the same muscular weaknesses — and the same disc faces the same mechanical load that injured it originally.
+Without structured rehabilitation, many patients return to the same activities, postural habits, and muscular weaknesses — and the same disc continues to face the mechanical load it did before.

 5–21%

-of patients experience disc reherniation after discectomy — most within the first year
+commonly cited range for disc reherniation after discectomy across published studies — many occurring in the first year

-of reoperations occur within 12 months of the original surgery — often preventable with proper rehab
+of reoperations in some studies occur within 12 months of the original surgery — a period where structured rehabilitation may help

-of revision discectomy patients ultimately require spinal fusion — vs 6.2% after primary surgery
+of revision discectomy patients in some series ultimately undergo spinal fusion, compared with a lower rate after primary surgery

 Three phases.
 Each one builds on the last.